Working With Any Dataset

 • Any field can be configured to be returned or ignored with different Panl FieldSets.

-Regular Facets
+REGULAR Facets

 If you are going to facet on a Solr field, then the mapped field type should be at least indexed and it is a good idea to have it stored as well, but ensure that the type is not mapped to a Solr field type that is analysed.
 Multi valued fields are also good to use as facets as they will allow multiple choices for faceting the results, without the need for an OR facet.